 Are students going to naturally just want to play when you first bring out cars?
 Yep.
 That’s understandable and acceptable.
-I always give them a few minutes and then say, ‘ok now let’s put those cars to work.’
+I always give them a few minutes and then say, ‘ok now let’s start learning with cars.’
 That’s when my students know it’s time to ‘do math.’
 Using highly desirable manipulatives is a privilege in class so students know if they’d like to continue using them, they need to do their work when it’s time or that privilege is lost.
 But let’s face it, they’re going to want to play, so start them out with some easy tasks that let them do a little of that.

 Sorting and classifying is just the ticket when you’re starting out.
 They can sort by color, by vehicle type, 2-door or 4-door, convertible or hardtop, and the criteria goes on and on.
 While they’re doing this, grab your assessment recording system (I like to use ESGI, and document who can sort and classify and who can’t.
 I call this easy peasy assessment. )